ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.6.1 Get Appointment for the Day
 1. An Individual logs in to the pre-registration system  and opts to Book Appointment for Pre-Registration Application or Modify Appointment
 1. The system presents a  list of Centers to the user to select the required Registration Center
-1. The Time selection with calendar days along with number of spots available per calendar day will be displayed
+1. The Time selection with calendar days along with number of slots available per calendar day will be displayed
 1. Individual can select any of the calendar day which he\she wishes to Book Appointment.
 1. Time slots of 15 minutes each are displayed.
-1. Each time slot with Available spots will be displayed.
+1. Each time slot with Available slots will be displayed.
 1. The Individual can select a slot and proceed to Book Appointment or can go back to select another Registration Center

 [**Link to design**](https://github.com/mosip/mosip/tree/master/docs/design/pre-registration)